-Thanks to the recent addition of Trillium’s data quality products, Syncsort can now leverage both data integration and data quality to help organizations deliver all critical enterprise data assets with the highest integrity to next-generation Big Data environments for trusted, actionable insights.
+Syncsort’s data integration and data quality products help organizations deliver all critical enterprise data assets with the highest integrity to next-generation Big Data environments for trusted, actionable insights.
 That’s a big plus in maximizing the value of Big Data to your business.

 Read our eBook: 7 Steps to Building Tangible ROI for Data Quality